JetBrains/intellij-sdk-docs/basics/getting_started/using_dev_kit.md

 title: Using DevKit
 ---

-Plugin DevKit is an IntelliJ plugin that provides support for developing IntelliJ plugins using IntelliJ IDEA's own build system.
-It provides its own SDK type and a set of actions for building plugins within the IDE.
+_Plugin DevKit_ is a bundled IntelliJ IDEA plugin for developing plugins for the IntelliJ Platform using IntelliJ IDEA's own build system.
+It provides its custom SDK type and a set of actions for building plugins within the IDE.

 In this section: